Criseda/mobile-banking-app/README.md

     ```

     Leave this terminal running.
 You will see logs from all services here.

+    **Note:** The first startup may take a few minutes as the database initializes and migrations are applied.

 #### Terminal 2: Run the Mobile App